w3c/wai-about-wai/_about/projects/wai-guide/index.md

 -   [Accessibility Guidelines Working Group (AGWG)](https://www.w3.org/WAI/GL/)
 -   [Accessible Platform Architectures Working Group (APA)](https://www.w3.org/WAI/APA/)

 See also [Participating in WAI](http://www.w3.org/WAI/participation).
-If you have any questions, contact [KevinWhite](http://www.w3.org/People/kevin/) (Scientific Coordinator).
+If you have any questions, contact [Kevin White](http://www.w3.org/People/kevin/) (Scientific Coordinator).

 ## About the Project
 {:#about}

-WAI-Guide, Authoritative Implementation Guidance and International Cooperation to Support Training, Awareness Raising, and Capacity Building, is a Support Action project, co-funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245).
-The project started on 1 January 2019 for a duration of three years.
-WAI-Guide aims to:
+WAI-Guide, Authoritative Implementation Guidance and International Cooperation to Support Training, Awareness Raising, and Capacity Building, was a Support Action project, co-funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245).
+The project started on 1 January 2019 and completed in December 2022.
+WAI-Guide aimed to:

 -   Provide authoritative implementation guidance and training, thereby growing capacities of available accessibility experts;
 -   Accelerate tooling support for accessible content authoring, thereby making it more cost efficient to create accessible content;
 -   Identify and address gaps in accessibility standardization, thereby increasing the coverage of digital accessibility requirements.

-WAI-Guide achieves this by conducting its work as an integral part of the vendor-neutral environment of the World Wide Web Consortium (W3C).
-WAI-Guide draws together expertise from industry, end-user representation, public bodies, research, and other fields, to develop core accessibility solutions that are internationally consensed and recognized as authoritative references.
+WAI-Guide achieved this by conducting its work as an integral part of the vendor-neutral environment of the World Wide Web Consortium (W3C).
+WAI-Guide drew together expertise from industry, end-user representation, public bodies, research, and other fields, to develop core accessibility solutions that are internationally consensed and recognized as authoritative references.

 See [project deliverables](#deliverables) above and contact [Kevin White](http://www.w3.org/People/kevin/) (Scientific Coordinator) for more information.